>”Don’t sweat the small stuff when so much else matters.”<

 Let’s be grateful that despite tears pain and hardship and even death, – history showed the growing seeds of turning against evil and overcome destructive powers.
 Therefore, still we can say “we shall overcome” even if we are not allowed to see the promised land, – we shall overcome as even with our limited days on this earth we have the choice to try to cut destruction and improve life and the circumstances of those who needless suffer as due to the choices of evil powers not to be tolerated in our times.
 Powers which are due to be eliminated as due to the risks they impose on humanity.

 Time is slow for those who need help.
 Time is slower for those who are desperate and time stands still when people lose their loved one’s in the ongoing violence in eg Sudan, Gaza and other areas.
 Protecting self-interest in countries under threat is one thing, and can be within proportions.
 But being the “prisoner” of perceived national security threats not being able to reach out to the other voices and crippling people with the brutal forces of the secret police and other military powers in some instances, – are hard to tolerate in a world which faced so much violence before.

-History did teach us many lessons of what works and does not work, and we can be grateful for this but the highest appreciation is not utter words but to live by those lessons, to live the gratitude for those lessons and to pay tribute to those in history who did give to more justice and gratitude and peace for our times and all times, – even when there are still areas on this planet where this is not felt at all.
+History did teach us many lessons in what works and the things which do not work, and we can be grateful for this.
+However the highest appreciation is not utter words but to live by those lessons, to live the gratitude for those lessons and to pay tribute to those in history who did give to more justice and gratitude and peace for our times and all times, – even when there are still areas on this planet where this is not felt at all.

 This is the gratitude, if not only utter words, which may help us all to overcome one day.
 We need to live it through to that day!